 Together with Dr. Janne Holmgren and Genevieve Currie, BN MN, from Mount Royal University, Dr. Boon investigated the effects of celiac disease on romantic relationships.
 Surprisingly little is known about how this common disorder affects people's relationships.
-Drs.
-Holmgren and Boon are currently preparing to run a second study on this topic.

 Dr. Rebecca Malhi conducted two studies exploring insider and outsider perspectives on inter-racial relationships for her dissertation.
 Please contact Rebecca for more information about this research.